-If you’re approved to sell on Notonthehighstreet, then there’s a one-off joining fee of £199.
-The marketplace also takes commission of 25% of every sale you make.
+Upon approval, there’s a one-off joining fee of £199, and the marketplace takes a commission of 25% of every sale you make, plus VAT.
 As such, it’s important to make sure that you have the margin to make selling on Notonthehighstreet viable.

 Notonthehighstreet has a clean, professional feel that other craft and handmade marketplaces lack.
-It also gives sellers a great chance to brand themselves, as they can tell their story, explain how their products are made, and add pictures to their profile.
+It also gives sellers a significant chance to brand themselves, as they can tell their story, explain how they make their products, and add pictures to their profile.

 Currently, only UK-based businesses can apply to sell on Notonthehighstreet, but they are planning to expand their program to include international sellers.

 Another option is Ruby Lane, where sellers offer vintage fashion, alongside vintage collectibles and high-end antiques.
 Before sellers can start their shop, Ruby Lane’s in-house team of seasoned art and antiques professionals has a pre-screening process.

 There are no auctions on Ruby Lane, as all listings are in a fixed-price format.
 Sellers have the choice to allow offers though, which Ruby Lane’s software can automatically accept, reject or counter for you.

 If they approve you to sell on the marketplace, then you must have ten items for sale in your store at all times.
 You also need to be aware of the different listing regulations for each “Lane” (their term for product category) such as jewelry or vintage products.

 The fee structure on Ruby Lane is a little more complicated than some of the other marketplaces in this article.
 There is a one-time setup fee for stores of $100, which includes 10 free listings.
 After this, there is a listing fee of $0.19 per item.